erickarambulo/youtube/documentation.md

 Here is my updated [spreadsheet](https://docs.google.com/spreadsheets/d/1iU5AqJhoyd4ypMkamjDsyWFWF5B1aEMLNiSBFzdZGKg/edit?gid=618659102#gid=618659102), which come in two separate sheets: original and updated.

+---

 ## Changes That I Made

+### 1. Data Cleaning and Preparation

 **NOTE:** According to Wikipedia page called [List of most-subscribed YouTube channels](https://en.wikipedia.org/wiki/List_of_most-subscribed_YouTube_channels), This website is updated in real-time, so the number of subscribers (millions) column is always changing based on real-time data.

-- I **updated** my dataset by changing the 'number of subscribers' column for all 50 rows.
+- I **updated** my dataset by changing the 'Subscriber (millions)' column for all 50 rows.
 I referenced the Wikipedia page to ensure that the numbers in my spreadsheet align with the data on Wikipedia.
+- I used Gemini AI to obtain 50 rows of channel names.
+I then analyzed these names to detect their nationality and added a new column called 'Nationality' to the dataset.
+This allowed me to understand which nationality has the most impact on its audience.
+I also **double-checked** to ensure that the nationality was correctly inputted for all 50 rows.
-- I noticed that there is a symbol [a] next to Cpyrus like this "Cyprus[a]" so I removed it and leave it as "Cyprus".
+- I noticed that there was a symbol [a] next to 'Cyprus,' like this: 'Cyprus[a].'
+So, I removed it and left it as 'Cyprus'.
 - I removed some rows that contain whitespaces by clicking Data -> Data cleanup -> Trim whitespace
-- Name of channel called **Like Nastya** with a column **Country** was United States, Ukraine. **Like Nastya** is not from Ukraine.
-The channel is from Russia but eventually she moved to Miami, Flordia; therefore, I fixed it to "United States, Russia"
+- The channel name is **Like Nastya**, and the **Country** column previously listed 'United States, Ukraine.'
+However, **Like Nastya** is not from Ukraine.
+The channel originates from Russia, and she was born in Russia.
+She eventually moved to Miami, Florida; therefore, I corrected the entry to 'United States'.

--
+### 2. Exploratory Data Analysis (EDA)